Tuskegee Airman James Harvey celebrates his 100th birthday

 The potential for failure stayed present in his mind and in those of his comrades, but they stayed the course with the mindset that everything they did had to be perfect.
 The system was designed to make them fail, but Harvey was not the type to let that happen.
 He set out to prove that he could learn to fly; to prove that African Americans could do anything anyone else could do, and to prove that a strong will to win can take you as far as you want.

 Lieutenant Colonel James H. Harvey went on to become one of the most decorated war heroes of his time.
 Not only did his dream of flying come true, but he served as a member of the distinguished pursuit squadron based in Tuskegee, Alabama: The Tuskegee Airmen.
-Thousands of Tuskegee Airmen trained in Alabama, but fewer than 400 were deployed.
-The airmen flew more than 15,000 individual missions — Black airmen flew double the number of combat missions as white pilots, according to PBS — and shot down 112 enemy airplanes in World War II, according to the National World War II Museum.
+Thousdands of Tuskegee Airmen trained in Alabama, but fewer than 400 were deployed.
+The airmen flew over 15,000 individual missions — Black airmen flew double the number of combat missions as white pilots, according to PBS — and shot down 112 enemy airplanes in World War II, according to the National World War II Museum.

 In 2007, the Tuskegee Airman received a Congressional Gold Medal.